 Catherine’s Story

-Catherine’s case involves a trip and fall incident.
+Catherine’s case involves a slip and fall incident.
 But what I’m about to teach you in this video applies to any type of personal injury case, including motor vehicle accidents, dog attack incidents, and any other type of personal injury claim.
 Catherine was over 80 years old at the time of her fall.
 She was leaving a restaurant near an exit when she tripped on a hump in the rug near the exit that she did not see.
 She took a hard spill.
 Her primary injuries from the fall included two fractures on her left cheek and two nose fractures.
 Her total medical expenses incurred for treatment for injuries sustained in the accident totaled a little over $15,000.

 My office began representing Catherine several months following her incident.
-A written demand package, along with photographs depicting Catherine’s injuries, including significant bruising on her face, along with her medical records and bills, were sent to the insurance company for the restaurant.
+A written demand package, along with photographs depicting Catherine’s injuries, including significant bruising on her face, along with her medical records and bills, was sent to the insurance company for the restaurant.
 In response to the demand package, the insurance company made a lowball offer in the amount of $1,800, disputing that the restaurant had any liability for Catherine’s injuries.

 Filing a Lawsuit